andrew/ultimate-awesome/README.md

 - [awesome-resources](https://github.com/antick/awesome-resources) - 🧷 An awesome list of resources.
 - [awesome-bigdata](https://github.com/Anyz01/awesome-bigdata) - A curated list of awesome big data frameworks, ressources and other awesomeness.
 - [awesome-list](https://github.com/aswathselvam/awesome-list) - Awesome List of Controls, Vision, Planning.
-- [awesome-ai](https://github.com/awesomelistsio/awesome-ai) - A curated list of awesome frameworks, libraries, tools, and resources for Artificial Intelligence (AI).
-This list covers everything from foundational machine learning and deep learning to specialized areas like NLP, computer vision, and AI ethics.
 - [awesome-ai-healthcare](https://github.com/awesomelistsio/awesome-ai-healthcare) - A curated list of tools, frameworks, applications, datasets, and resources for AI in Healthcare.
 - [awesome-altcoins](https://github.com/awesomelistsio/awesome-altcoins) - A curated list of awesome resources, tools, wallets, block explorers, and communities for altcoins (cryptocurrencies other than Bitcoin).
 This list covers a wide range of popular and emerging altcoins, providing resources for research, trading, and development.
 - [awesome-blockchain-protocols](https://github.com/awesomelistsio/awesome-blockchain-protocols) - A list of various blockchain protocols and frameworks, including Layer 1 and Layer 2 solutions.